OptimisticToaster/Blackjack-Game/README.md

 * Cards count as face value.
 Face cards are 10.
 Ace is 1 or 11 at player's choice.
 * Hands that count over 21 are declared busted and the player loses (or ties if a player and dealer both bust).
 * Dealer plays by rules - draw up to 16, stay at 17+.

+## Development

+Will likely draw on some base class files used in https://github.com/OptimisticToaster/War-Game.